-i (1993, brownsville, mn) am a programmer and digital media artist with a background in acoustic and electronic music composition. my artistic work concerns the intersections of art, technology, and philosophy, and i am interested in the experience of sound as a physical and contextual phenomenon. my research interests include algorithmic music, machine learning, and interface design. among my influential mentors i count sam pluta, eli fieldsteel, scott petersen, brian kane and hannah lash. i hold an mmus (yale, 2016) and bmus (ut-austin, 2014) in music composition, as well as an ms (yale, 2018) in computer science. i am currently employed as a software developer by DRW Holdings in chicago, il, where i live.
+i am a programmer and digital media artist with a background in acoustic and electronic music composition. my artistic work concerns the intersections of art, technology, and philosophy, and i am interested in the experience of sound as a physical and contextual phenomenon. among my influential mentors i count eli fieldsteel, scott petersen, brian kane and hannah lash. i hold an mmus (yale, 2016) and bmus (ut-austin, 2014) in music composition, as well as an ms (yale, 2018) in computer science. i am currently employed as a software developer by ableton in berlin, germany, where i live.

 as a performer, i was a pianist for the ut-austin new music ensemble for two years. i have performed in a number of my own electroacoustic works, and as a live electronics improviser with black is the color and on the uncertainty music series. my improvising media include digital and analog sound (primarily noise- and glitch-based), lights, and computer-controlled household appliances.